BandoKal/Estimote-WatchKit-SDK/README.md

 And then, we prepared **a Sneaker Seeker demo app**, which shows how to use all of the new additions to build a nearables-powered Apple Watch app.

 *¹ The ESTSimulatedNearableManager and ESTNotificationTransporter are coming to the [3.0.0-beta branch of the Estimote SDK](https://github.com/Estimote/iOS-SDK/tree/3.0.0-beta) later this week.
 For now, please use the EstimoteSDK.framework included in the Estimote-WatchKit-SDK repo.*

+## How to get started?

+For the WatchKit extension and the iOS app to communicate, you need to set up an App Group — a shared container where two separate processes can exchange data.

+Download the Estimote-WatchKit-SDK, open up the "SNEAKER SEEKER" Xcode project and then:

+1. Click on the "SNEAKER SEEKER" top-level item in the Project Navigator, on the left side.
+2. On the General tab, change the Bundle Identifier to your own, e.g. "com.doe.john.sneakerSeeker".
+3. On the Capabilities tab, in the App Groups section, un-check the default "group.com.estimote.appleWatchExamples" and add your own instead, e.g. "group.com.doe.john.sneakerSeeker".
+4. In the "TARGETS" section on the left, select "SNEAKER SEEKER WatchKit Extension" and on the General tab, adjust the Bundle Identifier to match the one from step 2 ("com.doe.john.sneakerSeeker.**watchkitextension**").
+5. Find the "AppleWatchExamples.entitlements" in the Project Navigator and change the value of the "Item 0" key to your App Group ("group.com.doe.john.sneakerSeeker").
+6. Repeat step 5 for "AppleWatchExamples WatchKit Extension.entitlements".
+7. In the "ViewController.m" file, change the parameter of the `setAppGroupIdentifier` method call to your App Group ("group.com.doe.john.sneakerSeeker").
+8. Repeat step 7 for "InterfaceController.m" file.

+Now you're ready to run the demo!

+## Documentation

 ### ESTNotificationTransporter